DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-29 Narrative Tasks.md

 - Then, you need to go through ALL of the existing dialogue interactions that have already been implemented and see where you can add these emotions

 #### Creating a New Emotion Asset

+- Emotion assets are stored in `Avernoth > Narrative > DialogueEmotions`
+- Right click within the folder, Create a new `Data Asset` of the type